Brown marmorated stink bugs are moving into Michigan homes again

 What they are, why stink bugs are entering houses, and what you can do about them.

-Editor’s note: If you have already reported a sighting from a particular address, you do not need to report from that address again.
+Editor’s note: If you have already reported a sighting from a particular address or live within the area where we know BMSB is well-established (see map below), we do not need to hear from you.
 Thank you for participating!

 It’s that time of year again when brown marmorated stink bugs invade structures humans create looking for a place to hunker down for winter.
 Since last fall when Michigan residents were asked to report brown marmorated stink bugs in their homes, we now know that brown marmorated stink bugs are well-established as a nuisance pest in homes in the southern Lower Peninsula of Michigan.